Stay up to date with the status of your application by accessing our online application check.

 Laser Information

 The Florida Electrolysis Council and Florida Board of Medicine have streamlined requirements for Florida Electrologists who have met specific training and examination requirements to provide laser and light-based hair removal services.
-Effective March 14, 2019, Rule 64B8-56.002, Florida Administrative Code, was revised to distinguish the laser and light-based hair removal qualifications for Electrologists based on the pre-licensure training and examination completed.

-• For licensed electrologists who completed a council-approved 320-hour combined epilator, laser, and light-based training program and passed the Florida IBEC Electrology, Laser, and IPL Exam:ย You are eligible to provide laser- and light-based hair removal services once you meet the additional requirements noted below.
-You are not required to obtain Certified Clinical Electrologist (CCE) or Certified Medical Electrologist (CME) credentials.
+• For licensed electrologists who completed a council-approved 320-hour combined epilator, laser, and light-based training program and passed the Florida IBEC Electrology, Laser, and IPL Exam: You are eligible to provide laser- and light-based hair removal services once you meet the additional requirements noted below.
+You are not required to obtain certified clinical electrologist (CCE) or certified medical electrologist (CME) credentials.
 You are not required to complete an additional 30-hour continuing education course in laser- and light-based hair removal services.

-• For currently licensed electrologists who completed a council-approved 320-hour needle-type epilation training program and passed the old IBEC Epilator-Only Licensure Exam or the currently required Florida IBEC Electrology, Laser, and IPL Exam:ย You are eligible to provide laser- and light-based hair removal services once you meet the additional requirements noted below and complete the following continuing education and certification requirements.
+• For currently licensed electrologists who completed a council-approved 320-hour needle-type epilation training program and passed the old IBEC Epilator-Only Licensure Exam or the currently required Florida IBEC Electrology, Laser, and IPL Exam: You are eligible to provide laser- and light-based hair removal services once you meet the additional requirements noted below and complete the following continuing education and certification requirements.
 Current applicants, please see the licensing tab in the left column for testing information.

-• Continuing education:ย Aย 30-hour laser- and light-based hair removal course approved by the Florida Electrolysis Council is required.
-Approved courses may be found using the course-search function for Florida electrologists atย CEBroker continuing education.
+• Continuing education: A 30-hour laser- and light-based hair removal course approved by the Florida Electrolysis Council is required.
+Approved courses may be found using the course-search function for Florida electrologists at CEBroker continuing education.

-• Certification:ย FInd Certified Medical Electrologist (CME) examinations for laser and light-based hair removal through the Society of Clinical and Medical Hair Removal.
-Once youโ€™re a CME, you are not required to recertify, but must have official documentation of having previously been certified.
-If you need the CME credential, please contact Stephanie Gronemus.
+• Certification: FInd Certified Medical Electrologist (CME) examinations for laser and light-based hair removal through the Society of Clinical and Medical Hair Removal.
+Once you’re a CME, you are not required to recertify, but must have official documentation of having previously been certified.
+If you need the CME credential, email Stephanie Gronemus.

 Additional Requirements

-• Direct Supervision: Electrologists who meet the laser and light-based hair removal qualifications above must operate under the direct supervision and responsibility of a physician properly trained in hair removal and licensed pursuant to the provisions of Chapter 458ย (Medical Doctors), or 459, F.S.ย (Osteopathic Physicians).
-On March 11, 2021, the direct supervision requirements were updated to allow for supervision via telehealth according to the requirements ofย Rule 64B8-56.002, F.A.C., Equipment and Devices; Protocols for Laser and Light-Based Devices.
+• Direct Supervision: Electrologists who meet the laser and light-based hair removal qualifications above must operate under the direct supervision and responsibility of a physician properly trained in hair removal and licensed pursuant to the provisions of Chapter 458 (Medical Doctors), or 459, F.S.
+(Osteopathic Physicians).
+On March 11, 2021, the direct supervision requirements were updated to allow for supervision via telehealth according to the requirements of Rule 64B8-56.002, F.A.C., Equipment and Devices; Protocols for Laser and Light-Based Devices.

-• Use of Devices:ย Once you obtain an electrologist license, you must use only the laser and light-based hair removal or reduction devices upon which you have been trained.
+• Use of Devices: Once you obtain an electrologist license, you must use only the laser and light-based hair removal or reduction devices upon which you have been trained.

-• Working in a Licensed Electrolysis Facility:ย The electrologist must ensure he or she is working in an actively licensed electrolysis facility.
+• Working in a Licensed Electrolysis Facility: The electrologist must ensure he or she is working in an actively licensed electrolysis facility.
 Verify a company holds an electrolysis facility license.

-• Protocols must be typed up and agreed upon by both parties (Electrologist and Supervising Physician)
+• Protocols must be typed up and agreed upon by both parties (electrologist and supervising physician)

-• A licensed electrologist is needed to be under the supervision of a licensedย medical doctorย or anย osteopathic physician
+• A licensed electrologist is needed to be under the supervision of a licensed medical doctor or an osteopathic physician

 • The supervising physician must be either on-site or available via telehealth communication

-• Telehealth supervisorโ€™s need to be within 150 miles of the facility
+• Telehealth supervisor’s need to be within 150 miles of the facility

-• Supervising Physicianโ€™s need to hold an active license with no discipline history
+• Supervising physician’s need to hold an active license with no discipline history

-• Even though aย physicianโ€™s assistantย andย advanced registered nurse practitionerย are able to perform electrolysis, theyย cannot be supervisorsย for a electrologist.
+• Even though a physician’s assistant and advanced registered nurse practitioner are able to perform electrolysis, they cannot be supervisors for a electrologist.

-• Protocols must be displayed in the electrologistโ€™s working area and the supervisor must have them on hand.
+• Protocols must be displayed in the electrologist’s working area and the supervisor must have them on hand.

 • Protocols are only required for working electrologists in the facility, and are not needed if those performing electrolysis are: